Ojhkmhoiuyhi/copy_clickup-mcp-server/README.md

 };
 ```

+## Security

+The ClickUp MCP Server takes security seriously and includes several features to help protect your data:

+### Secure Authentication

+- Support for both API token and OAuth authentication methods
+- Environment variable-based configuration to avoid hardcoding credentials
+- Helper script for secure OAuth token retrieval

+### Vulnerability Reporting

+We've implemented GitHub's private vulnerability reporting feature to allow security researchers to report vulnerabilities securely.
+If you discover a security issue:

+1. Go to the repository's Security tab
+2. Click on "Report a vulnerability"
+3. Provide details about the vulnerability

+For more information, see our [Security Policy](SECURITY.md).

+### Automated Security Updates

+The project uses Dependabot to automatically monitor dependencies for security vulnerabilities and create pull requests for security updates.
+This helps ensure that:

+- Dependencies are kept up-to-date with security patches
+- Security vulnerabilities are addressed promptly
+- The maintenance burden for security updates is reduced

+### Best Practices

+We follow security best practices including:

+- Input validation using Zod schemas
+- Error handling that doesn't expose sensitive information
+- Proper API token management
+- Secure defaults in configuration

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

+### Development Notes

+- The project has some linting issues that need to be fixed.
+If you're contributing, please help fix these issues by following the ESLint rules in `.eslintrc.json`.
+- You can run `npm run lint --fix` to automatically fix some of the issues.
+- The CI workflow currently skips the linting step to allow for successful builds while these issues are being addressed.

 ## Author